 |Last modified on:||8/10/18 3:43 PM|

 Often administrators white-list their own domain in an attempt to

-prevent their own messages from getting stuck as junk.
+prevent their own messages from being marked as junk.
 Additionally,

 some administrators white-list common domain names like Yahoo.com,